-Whole Dog Journal readers have learned how to identify the best commercial foods when they shop for their dogs.
+Whole Dog Journal readers have learned how to identify the best commercial foods when they shop for their dog’s diet.
 But whether you feed dry kibble or canned food, even the best commercial diets can be improved with the addition of appropriate fresh foods.
 We know that, when it comes to enhancing an already complete & balanced diet, real foods are often better than supplements.

 Keep the following things in mind when adding fresh foods to your dog’s diet.
 Decrease the amount of commercial food your dog gets, so that you don’t increase the total number of calories you feed your dog, which can lead to unhealthy weight gain.
 Limit the amount of fresh food you add to about 25 percent of total calories consumed; if you want to feed more than that, you need to be careful to feed an appropriate variety of foods in order to keep the diet complete and balanced.